 Residential services are provided in sheltered housing units.

 The A-Clinic Foundation works to improve the prevention and treatment of substance abuse and mental health problems in cooperation with other non-profit service providers.
-The Foundation organises training, carries out research and provides the general public with a broad range of electronic services.
-In addition, we publish books, reports, brochures and a journal on substance abuse prevention and treatment titled Tiimi.
+The Foundation carries out research and provides the general public with a broad range of electronic services.
+In addition, we publish books, reports and a journal on substance abuse prevention and treatment titled Tiimi.

 We have a long history and a central role in providing training in addiction work methods and other specialised skills for health care and social work professionals.
 The aim of our development and research work is to test the applicability of new prevention, treatment or rehabilitation methods in the context of the current alcohol and drug situation in Finland.

 Welfare policy advocacy and the provision of expert services are also an integral part of our mission.
-The focus of our international activities is mainly on the neighbouring previous Soviet countries and the EU countries.
 The Foundation is particularly active in projects and networks involving substance abuse education, utilizing new information techniques, drug use prevention and harm reduction, child protection, poverty and marginalisation.

 Our electronic services provide support for treatment work and prevent alcohol and addiction problems by disseminating information.
 AddictionLink is Finland’s most popular site dealing with substance abuse and addiction.
 The aim is to help people make use of their own resources and to lower the threshold for seeking support and assistance.